Undecidability of performance equivalence of Petri nets: Preliminaries

 Uniformly for all four variants, whenever a transition rule $r = (X \tranrule{a} Y)$ is fireable in $M$, at time $t$ due to $\bar{X}$, then in the induced labelled transition system there is a transition $M \trans{a, t} M'$, where $M' = M - \bar{X} + \{ (t+\dur{r}) \tr p : p \in Y \}$.
 I.e., fresh tokens are produced as specified by $Y$, and their time-stamps are equal to $t + \dur{r}$.
 We call $t$ a \emph{time label} of transition $M \trans{a,t} M'$.

 When convenient, we will identify a Petri net with its induced transition system, e.g., we will speak of 'transitions' of a net.
+Note that the induced transition system is always acyclic, due to the assumption that durations are strictly positive.
 By an execution of a net we mean a finite or infinite sequence of transitions:

 Note that the initial marking $M_0$ is not fixed for the net.
 For two \timed\ markings $M$, $M'$, we say that $M'$ is \emph{reachable} from $M$ if there is a finite execution that starts in $M$ and ends in $M'$.